NJCVC – Frequently Asked Questions

 4. Does my child qualify for a religious exemption and how do I utilize this option?

 In order to qualify for a religious exemption, you must have sincere religious beliefs that prohibit vaccination.
+A religious exemption is not the same as a philosophical, moral or conscientious exemption.
 A valid religious exemption letter is required to legally exempt a child from mandated vaccines.
 A parent/guardian must write a letter stating that vaccinations conflict with religious beliefs.
-You are not obligated to disclose your religion to obtain a religious exemption.
+An emailed religious exemption is not acceptable in NJ.
+A religious exemption must be dated, identify the name of the child and signed by the student’s parents or guardians.

 In the recent past, school officials have erroneously requested letters from clergy or they have questioned a parents religion, as well as other discriminatory practices.
-According to a May 2017 memo by the NJ Department of Health and Senior Services, school administrators were specifically instructed to avoid such practices.
+A religious exemption does not have to include the name of the religion, nor does it need to be notarized, nor signed by a religious leader.
+In practice, if the letter contains the word “religion” or “religious” or some reference thereto, then the letter should be accepted and the religious exemption of mandatory vaccinations be granted.
+According to a April 19, 2024 memo by the NJ Department of Health and Senior Services, school administrators were specifically instructed to avoid such practices.
 The memo itself can be accessed here.

 You always have the right to consider what is best for your kids.
 If you choose to discontinue or delay vaccinating, however, your child is still expected to receive all state mandated vaccinations to enter school unless you qualify for a medical or religious exemption.